onliashish/timeseries_ttm_model_StockMarket/README.md

 # Model Card for TTM

-TTM refers to the initial open-source release of Pretrained TinyTimeMixers from IBM Research.
+TTM, also known as TinyTimeMixer, is a compact pre-trained model for Time-Series Forecasting, open-sourced by IBM Research.
 With less than 1 Million parameters, TTM introduces the notion of the first-ever “tiny” pre-trained models for Time-Series Forecasting.
 TTM outperforms several popular benchmarks demanding billions of parameters in zero-shot and few-shot forecasting.
 TTM is pre-trained on diverse public time-series datasets which can be easily fine-tuned for your target data.
 Refer to our [paper](https://arxiv.org/pdf/2401.03955.pdf) for more details.

 **Note that zeroshot, fine-tuning and inference tasks using TTM can easily be executed in 1 GPU machine or in laptops too!!**